KaiserWerk/goauth2/README.md

 Authorization Code Grant, the app never even sees your credentials, which adds a whole new layer of security.

-And classic credentials like username and password will not work out if you want to access a resource server; you will need an access token.
+And classic credentials like username and password will typically not work out if you want to access a resource server; you will need an access token.
 This access token is basically a password, and as such should be treated as confidential data.